5 Unusual Technical SEO Best Practices

 In 2021, Google rolled out the page experience algorithm update, which combines things like site speed and responsiveness when evaluating a website.
 So focusing on speed is more important than ever.

-A site’s responsiveness and speed has a direct effect on a user’s willingness to use and return to a site.
+A site’s responsiveness and speed have a direct effect on a user’s willingness to use and return to a site.

 What To Do: Website Speed